 Tackling Weeds in the Vegetable Garden

-As a general rule of thumb, when the soil is warm enough to be growing weeds then it’s time to sow all manner of vegetables outside, and the weeds are definitely starting to grow in my garden, so these need to be tackled first.
+As a general rule of thumb, when the soil is warm enough to be growing weeds then it’s time to sow all manner of vegetables outside, which will normally be from late March to the beginning of April.

 Potato trench dug before weeds are completey dead